tomogoma/micro-installer/README.md

 ## Install ##

-You may skip The Build step in case you want to use prebuilt versions of the unit files and binary - these may not be the latest version of micro released - they include `micro web` as `microweb.service` and `micro api` as `microapi.service`.
+You may skip The Build step in case you want to use prebuilt versions of the unit files and binary - the micro binary may be older than the latest release - they include `micro web` as `microweb.service` and `micro api` as `microapi.service`.